trebeljahr/trebeljahr.com/_booknotes/the-goal.md

 ### Chapter Summary

-This chapter was really short.
+This chapter was  short.
 The protagonist spends time with his daughter and then gets back to thinking about his plant and how to pull it out of the misery it's facing, doubting that he will be able to do it in time.

 ## Chapter 8